elias-at-chalmers/mop-lecture_notes-mirror/lecture03_assembly2.md

  *We do not know what happens in `max`.
 It might have overwritten our `t2` register!*
  This is a general problem.
 When writing code, we can not feasibly read through every function we call, just to find out if it might overwrite any register we want to preserve.

 We *could* save *all* registers, before calling any function, but that would almost always be a waste.
-In the `min` function that we wrote earlier, we only overwrite `a0`, so saving every single register everytime we need to call `min` would be very silly.
+In the `min` function that we wrote earlier, we only overwrite `a0`, so saving every single register every time we need to call `min` would be very silly.

 An alternative would be to let the *callee* (the function being called) save the registers.
-When *writing* the `min` function, we know that we only need to save the `a0` register, so we would only save that.
+When *writing* the `min` function, we know that we only need to overwrite the `a0` register, so we would only save that.
 But then, another function that uses many registers would have to save all of them, regardless of whether they are important to the calling function or not.

 The solution to this problem is a compromise.
 The ABI conventions say that the *calling* function (the *caller*) is responsible for saving `t0-t6`, `a0-a7`, and `ra`, if it needs them to be preserved.
 The *callee* is responsible for saving any other register, if it might modify them.